Burntisland, Fife Planning Applications

 This is below the national average of approximately 87%, which may reflect stricter local policies, sensitivity of the area, or higher levels of speculative applications.
 Pre-application advice is particularly worthwhile near Burntisland.

-With an average of 107 days, decisions near Burntisland take longer than the statutory targets.
-Applicants should budget for a 4-month timeline and consider pre-application discussions to avoid delays.
+With an average of 128 days, decisions near Burntisland take longer than the statutory targets.
+Applicants should budget for a 5-month timeline and consider pre-application discussions to avoid delays.

-The most common application types near Burntisland were full planning applications (5), outline applications (3), listed building and heritage (2).
-Full planning applications account for 45% of all submissions, covering new builds, change of use, and works that go beyond permitted development rights.
+The most common application types near Burntisland were outline applications (3), full planning applications (2), listed building and heritage (2).

 Nearby Towns